talorlik/ldap-2fa-on-k8s/backend_infra/README.md

   - Estimated cost per endpoint: ~$7-10/month per availability zone
 - **ExternalId Security**: ExternalId required for cross-account role assumption to prevent confused deputy attacks

+## Deployment Monitoring

+This directory contains `monitor-deployments.sh`, which monitors **backend infrastructure** (EKS, VPC, ECR, etc.).
+Run it from this directory after selecting region and environment; it retrieves credentials from AWS Secrets Manager, updates kubeconfig, and produces a report.
+For application-infra and application-layer monitoring, use `application_infra/monitor-deployments.sh` and `application/monitor-deployments.sh` respectively.
+See [Operations &amp;
+Monitoring](../README.md#operations--monitoring) in the main README for details.

+The Kubernetes and Helm providers in this module use `scripts/get-eks-token.sh` (exec plugin) to generate fresh EKS tokens and avoid timeout during long runs.

 ## Troubleshooting